o-lim/generate-ninja/tools/gn/docs/reference.md

   {{source_out_dir}}
-      The object file directory (*) corresponding to the source file's path, relative to the build directory. this us be different than the target's out directory if the source file is in a different directory than the build.gn file.
+      The object file directory (*) corresponding to the source file's path, relative to the build directory.
+This must be different than the target's out directory if the source file is in a different directory than the build.gn file.
         "//foo/bar/baz.txt" => "obj/foo/bar"